-- 1. Depending on your Windows version, do one of the following: - For Windows 7: Click the Start button to open the Start menu. - For Windows 10: Right-click the Start button to open the Start context menu. - Click Control Panel.
+- 1. Depending on your Windows version, do one of the following: - For Windows 7: Click Control Panel on the Start menu. - For Windows 10: Click the Start button to open the Start menu, and then click Windows System → Control Panel. - 2.
 View Control Panel using large icons or small icons, and then click Windows Firewall. - 3.
 Follow the instructions on the screen.